authorTom/notes-on-VR/README.md

 * Blink locomotion helps with motion sickness. <br />
 * Bright scenes are fatiguing. <br />
 * Decide on your locomotion method, test, test, and test again. <br />
+### Input Taxonomy
+1. **6 DOF Manipulation:** This approach involves using controllers or other input devices to manipulate objects or move within the virtual environment.
+It allows for more natural and precise interaction within the world.
+This approach is useful because it can increase the sense of presence and immersion for the user. <br />
+2. **Pointing:** Pointing is a way to interact with objects in the environment, including those that are within and beyond reach.
+It allows the user to direct their attention and actions towards specific objects or locations.
+This approach is useful because it enables the user to interact with the environment in a more natural way. <br />
+3. **Hand Controls:** Hand controls enable the user to interact with the environment through hand gestures and movements such as actuation and swiping.
+This approach allows for more nuanced and natural interaction. <br />
+4. **Ambient Invocation:** involves interaction such as voice commands to interact with the environment, which tend to be infrequent and indirect.
+This approach can reduce the cognitive load on the user and provide a more seamless and natural interaction with the environment. <br />
+5. **Subconscious:** Subconscious input is a background process that captures the user's movements and inputs without their conscious attention.
+This enables natural and intuitive interaction, without requiring the user to actively think about their inputs (reduces cognitive load). <br />
 ### Interfaces
 * Interfaces need to exist within the game.
 Not just on top of he users vision <br />
 * Menus and buttons will need to accommodate for the Field of View (FOV) of the headset. <br />